winitzki/scall/tutorial/programming_dhall.md

 Our code for `apFreeA` uses the higher-kinded Church encoding techniques and is non-recursive.
 The paper of Capriotti and Kaposi needed a separate proof to justify that their recursive code for `ap` terminates.
-In Dhall, termination is guaranteed and we do not need any further proof.
+In Dhall, termination is guaranteed, and so we do not need any further proof.

 The `zip` method can be expressed easily via `apFreeA` :